-Appointment Requirements : (a) Promotion Promotion rank for Assistant Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Certificated Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-Type of Work : Seco (a) (b) ndary Schools Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 7 level in a secondary school; or Performing duties of special responsibility in addition to class teaching in a secondary school. ary Schools cipal of a primary school with 12 to 23 classes.
-Spec (a) (b) ial Schools Principal of a primary special school with 12 to 23 equivalent ordinary primary classes; or Class teaching up to Secondary 5 in the secondary section of a special school or performing duties of special responsibility.
-Promotion Prospects: Princ ipal Assistant Master/Mistress cons or Assistant Masters/Mistresses will be eligible for ideration for promotion to Principal Assistant er/Mistress after they have: served satisfactorily for at least 3 years as Senior Assistant Masters/Mistresses in a primary/primary special school of which one year should be in the capacity as Principal of a primary school with more than 23 classes/Principal of a primary special school with 12 to 23 equivalent ordinary primary classes respectively; or (b) served for at least two years in the post in a government or aided secondary or the secondary section of a special school or, since 1 September 1990, in a caput or assisted private school or bought-place school bound by contract;
+Type of Work : ondary Schools as teaching up to Secondary 4 level in a secondary pol.
+Sen hary Schools for Teacher in a primary school with duties in addition lass teaching.
+Spec (a) cial Schools Senior Teacher in the primary section of a special school with duties in addition to class teaching; or (b) Class teaching up to Secondary 4 level in the secondary section of a special school.
+Promotion Prospects: ior Assistant Master/Mistress or Senior Primary ool Master/Mistress (a) Senior Assistant Master/Mistress Assistant Masters/Mistresses will be eligible for consideration for promotion to Senior Assistant Master/Mistress after they have demonstrated their ability to undertake more responsible duties by serving satisfactorily for: Secondary Schools (i) three years regularly teaching an academic subject at Secondary 5 Level in a secondary school; or (ii) two years performing duties of special responsibility in a secondary school, Special Schools (i) three years regular teaching an academic subject at Secondary 5 level in a special school; or responsibility in the secondary section of a special school;